Coopydood/ultimate-macOS-KVM/README.md

 However, you should **NOT** use macOS Sequoia as your main virtual setup - and should be used for test purposes only.
 You have been warned!

 You can download the latest recovery image below for use with AutoPilot.
+The file is hosted on the [Archive.org website](https://archive.org/details/macos-sequoia).

 <br>